ggarciar88/nonameOS/README.md

 ##  Build Instructions

-To compile and run MicroOS using QEMU: make qemu-system-i386 -fda build/os.iso
+To compile and run nonameOS using QEMU: make qemu-system-i386 -fda build/os.iso